Use Self-Managed Encryption Keys in Confluent Cloud on Google Cloud

 Confluent Cloud clusters on Google Cloud are encrypted to protect your data at rest.
-As an option, when you create a Dedicated Kafka cluster on Google Cloud, you can use self-managed encryption keys to protect your data, allowing only the appropriate entity or user to decrypt it.
+As an option, when you create a Dedicated Kafka cluster or Enterprise Kafka cluster on Google Cloud, you can use self-managed encryption keys to protect your data, allowing only the appropriate entity or user to decrypt it.
 Self-managed keys provide you greater privacy and data security, and allow you to maintain control over your encryption keys.

 Requirements